e-sensing/torchopt/README.md

 optimizers:

 -   `optim_adamw()`: AdamW optimizer proposed by Loshchilov & Hutter
     (2019).
-We ported it from the `pytorch` code developed by Collin Donahue-Oponski available at
+Converted from the `pytorch` code developed by Collin Donahue-Oponski available at
     <https://gist.github.com/colllin/0b146b154c4351f9a40f741a28bff1e3>

 -   `optim_adabelief()`: Adabelief optimizer proposed by Zhuang et al (2020).
-The original implementation is available at
+Converted from the implementation is available at
     <https://github.com/juntang-zhuang/Adabelief-Optimizer>.

 -   `optim_adabound()`: Adabound optimizer proposed by Luo et al.(2019).
-    The original implementation is available at
+    Converted from the implementation is available at
     <https://github.com/Luolc/AdaBound>.

 -   `optim_madgrad()`: Momentumized, Adaptive, Dual Averaged Gradient